 Other managers who had the pitcher bat eighth more than once in 2015 were the Mets’ Terry Collins (25), San Diego interim manager Pat Murphy (23), Milwaukee’s Craig Counsell (12), Colorado’s Walt Weiss (8), Arizona’s Chip Hale (6), Minnesota’s Paul Molitor (5) and the Dodgers’ Don Mattingly (2).
 Kansas City’s Ned Yost (with Jeremy Guthrie), the Angels’ Mike Scoscia (with Jered Weaver), Miami’s Dan Jennings (with David Phelps) and San Francisco’s Bruce Bochy (with Madison Bumgarner) all did so one each.
-For Scoscia, it was the first time he hit his pitcher anywhere other than ninth in his 16 seasons as a major league manager, although it should be noted the Angels have played only 147 games without the DH in that time.
+For Scoscia, it was the first time he hit his pitcher anywhere other than ninth in his first 16 seasons as a major league manager, although it should be noted the Angels have played only 147 games without the DH in that time.

 The April 10 Cubs-Rockies game was the first of 14 in 2015 in which both pitchers batted eighth.
 There were 13 such games through July 20, all of them involving the Cubs or the Mets (three of them involving both), then the only game after that involved neither of them.
 Here’s the full list (which I fixed on 4/4/16, thank you Diane Firstman):

 |Date||Visitor (Pitcher)||Home (Pitcher)|